Accelerating Feedforward Computation via Parallel Nonlinear Equation Solving: Abstract

 \section{Abstract}

-Feedforward computations, such as evaluating a neural network or sampling from an autoregressive model, are ubiquitous in machine learning.
+Feedforward computation, such as evaluating a neural network or sampling from an autoregressive model, is ubiquitous in machine learning.
 The sequential nature of feedforward computation, however, requires a strict order of execution and cannot be easily accelerated with parallel computing.
-To enable parrallelization, we frame the task of feedforward computation as solving a system of nonlinear equations.
+To enable parallelization, we frame the task of feedforward computation as solving a system of nonlinear equations.
 We then propose to find the solution using a Jacobi or Gauss-Seidel fixed-point iteration method, as well as hybrid methods of both.
 Crucially, Jacobi updates operate independently on each equation and can be executed in parallel.
-Our method is guaranteed to give exactly the same values as the original feedforward computation with a reduced (or equal) number of parallel iterations.
-Experimentally, we demonstrate the effectiveness of our approach in accelerating 1) the evaluation of DenseNets on ImageNet and 2) autoregressive sampling of MADE and PixelCNN.
-We are able to achieve between 1.2 and 33 speedup factors under various conditions and computation models.
+Our method is guaranteed to give exactly the same values as the original feedforward computation with a reduced (or equal) number of parallelizable iterations, and hence reduced time given sufficient parallel computing power.
+Experimentally, we demonstrate the effectiveness of our approach in accelerating (i) backpropagation of RNNs, (ii) evaluation of DenseNets, and (iii) autoregressive sampling of MADE and PixelCNN++, with speedup factors between 2.1 and 26 under various settings.